-- Half racks are adequate for basic compound motions such as squat stand, bench press, and overhead press.
-In contrast, a full power rack may become a completely functional gym station.
+- Half racks are adequate for basic compound motions such as squat stand, bench press, and overhead press, while a full power rack can become a completely functional gym station.

 Regarding gym equipment, power racks, often known as "full power racks" or "squat stand cages," are the gold standard.

 There are several reasons why a full rack is an ideal choice in any power rack guide.